Have you ever thought about traveling full-time with your family? If so, then worldschooling might be for you.

 While some worldschooling families continued their travels during the pandemic, Sarah’s family felt best settling into a community.
 Since our interview, Sarah and her husband have chosen to settle down and buy a home.

-Prior to the pandemic, Sarah and her husband took several years to worldschool and travel with their young daughter.
-If worldschooling interests you, then you’ll enjoy our interview with Sarah R. Moore.
+Before the pandemic, Sarah and her husband took several years to worldschool and travel with their young daughter.
+If worldschooling interests you, you’ll enjoy our interview with Sarah R. Moore.

 A Homeschooling Mom’s Definition of Worldschooling